timescale/docs/api/delete_data_node.md

 This function is executed on an access node to remove a data node from the local database.
-As part of the deletion, the data node will be detached from all hypertables that are using it if permissions and data integrity requirements are satisfied.
+As part of the deletion, the data node is detached from all hypertables that are using it, if permissions and data integrity requirements are satisfied.
 For more information, see [`detach_data_node`](/distributed-hypertables/detach_data_node).